bastion-rs/book/src/ch02-01-initializing-bastion.md

     Bastion::init();
     Bastion::start();

-    // Some stuff have to be write after... but not yet!
+    // Some stuff have to be written later... but not yet!

     Bastion::kill();
 }